January is Human Trafficking Awareness Month

 How Does Samaritan House Help?

-Our model for our Human Trafficking client program takes after a four-stage process.
+The model for our Anti-Trafficking program is based on a four-stage process.
 These stages are: Stabilize, Grow, Transition, and Take Root.
-The length of the program is not set, as it is driven by the progress of the individual, aided by the support of a case manager, residential coordinator, mental health counselor, vocational specialist, and victim advocate.
+The length of the program is not set, as it is driven by the progress of the individual, aided by the support of a case manager, residential coordinator, vocational specialist, and victim advocate.

 You Can Help…

-If you’d like to learn more about human trafficking and how Samaritan House is helping to combat this issue in our region, our Community Outreach Coordinator would be happy to come speak to your business, school, church or other organization to provide dedicated training and education.
-Contact Katherine Ashford at email@example.com
+If you’d like to learn more about human trafficking and how Samaritan House is helping to combat this issue in our region, our staff would be happy to come speak to your business, school, church or other organization to provide dedicated training and education.
+Contact us to learn more.

 You can also help support our work and provide the resources to continue our mission to stop the violence and exploitation of human trafficking and start the healing process for victims by making a donation in just seconds online: